-\The Parker Water SDF includes a \$5,000 Water Resource's Toll, for a /4" meter, in the above calculation, which may not apply to all customers.
-Green indicates South Metro Water Providers.
+The Parker Water SDF includes a \$5,000 Water Resource's Toll, for a 3/4" meter, in the above calculation, which may not apply to all customers.

 Utilization of Rates and Fees

 The four enterprise services are funded by rates and fees.
 Chart 9 depicts Castle Rock Water year-end 2017 actuals from a water services functional perspective.
 Administration includes centralized services provided by other town departments.